Automattic/wp-calypso/client/post-editor/editor-visibility/README.md

 - `password`: (string) A password for 'password' protected post.
 An empty string if not password protected.
 - `savedStatus`: (string) Auto-save post status.
 - `savedPassword`: (string) Auto-save post password for 'password' protected post.
+- `context`: (string) A string describing the context in which the component is being rendered.
+(Ex: 'post-settings', 'confirmation-sidebar')